 Why is the subject the Sino-Japanese War of 1894-95?

 “The Sino-Japanese War of 1894-95 is modern Japan’s first war against a foreign country, Qing dynasty of China, to compete power of influence to Korea.
 The victory at this war gave Japan a praise by Western Great Powers.
 Japan obtained not only reparation but also cession of land from Qing.
 Taiwan became the first colony of modern Japan.
 Liaodong Peninsula was also ceded to Japan but returned to Qing after the Triple Intervention by Russia, France and Germany.” --- I understand that the most of Japanese people have knowledge as such on this war.
 It is my guess, however, that Japanese people having knowledge deeper than above is very few.

 In the case of the Russo-Japanese War that was fought 10 years after this war, or wars from the Manchurian Incident to the Pacific War in the Showa period, there are quite a few Japanese people who are heavyly interested in these wars and have deeper knowledge than common understanding.
 On the contrary, it seems most of the Japanese people are not so interested in the Sino-Japanese War of 1894-95.

-I was among the most of the Japanese people until a few years ago when I had an occasion to read a book on the Sino-Japanese War of 1894-95.
+I was among the most of the Japanese people until I had an occasion to read a book on the Sino-Japanese War of 1894-95.
 I had a strong impression that the common understanding of the most of the Japanese people on this war was just a minor part of knowledge which is appropriate to be commonly possessed by the Japanese people, and I continued to read the books on this war since then.